It is essential that all Hallam students experience a fair and inclusive assessment process.

 Mental health support

-- Support you by discussing difficulties and ensure that faculty staff are made aware of these
+- Support you by discussing difficulties and ensure that College staff are made aware of these;

 If you have a long term mental health diagnosis and you are able to provide medical evidence for this, you may be eligible for a learning contract or Disabled Students’ Allowances.
 A learning contract lists individual support recommendations based on your needs.
 You will need to attend a guidance appointment or Study Needs Assessment to discuss how your mental health difficulties affect your studying.